Høvdingsgård: 17th and 18th century

 In 1769, it was decided to sell Vordingborg Cavalry District.
 In 1774, it was finally divided into 12 estates and sold at auction.
-The auction took place at Vordingvorg Castle on 27 September.
+The auction took place at Vordingborg Castle on 27 September.
 Two of the estates, No. 10 and No. 11, were bought by Hans Gustav Lillienskiold.
 One of them kept the name Høvdingshus and the other one was given the name Lilliendal.
 Much of the land was leased by Peder Neergaard from Billeborg at Herfølge.

 In 1785, Lillienskiold sold both estates to the wealthy merchant Niels Lunde Reiersen from Copenhagen.
 He was already the owner of Nysø, Jungshoved and Oremandsgaard.
 The two new estates consolidated his status as one of the largest landowners on Southern Zealand.
 He died unmarried in 1795.